 4.13 The Agency will notify RWGA of the following information when a wait list must be created: An explanation for the cessation of service; and A plan for resumption of service.
 The Agency's plan must address: • Action steps to be taken Agency to resolve the service shortfall; and • Projected date that services will resume.
 The Agency will report to RWGA in writing on a monthly basis while a client wait list is required with the following information: • Number of clients on the wait list. • Progress toward completing the plan for resumption of service. • A revised plan for resumption of service, if necessary.
-Intake The agency conducts an intake to collect required data including, but not limited to, eligibility, appropriate consents and client identifiers for entry into CPCDMS.
+Intake The agency conducts an intake to collect required data including, but not limited to Documentation in client record Documentation in client record The agency conducts an intake to collect required data including, but not limited to, eligibility, appropriate consents and client identifiers for entry into CPCDMS.
 Intake process is flexible and responsive, accommodating disabilities and health conditions.
 In addition to office visits, client is provided alternatives such as conducting business by mail, online registration via the internet, or providing home visits, when necessary.
-Agency has established procedures for communicating with people with hearing Documentation in client record Review of Agency's Policies and Procedures Manual indicates compliance impairments.
-5.0 Quality Management 5.1 Continuous Quality Improvement (CQI) Agency demonstrates capacity for an organized CQI program and has a CQI Committee in place to review procedures and to initiate Performance Improvement activities.
+Agency has established procedures for communicating with people with hearing impairments.
+Review of Agency's Policies and Procedures Manual indicates compliance 5.0 Quality Management 5.1 Continuous Quality Improvement (CQI) Agency demonstrates capacity for an organized CQI program and has a CQI Committee in place to review procedures and to initiate Performance Improvement activities.
 The Agency shall maintain an up-to-date Quality Management (QM) Manual.
 The QM Manual will contain at a minimum: • The Agency's QM Plan • Meeting agendas and/or notes (if applicable) • Project specific CQI Plans • Root Cause Analysis & Improvement Plans • Data collection methods and analysis Review of Agency's Policies and Procedures Manual indicates compliance Up-to-date QM Manual Source Citation: HAB Universal Standards; Section F: #2